OpenSmallworld/nv-tilecacher/README.md

 ```
 Options

   -c, --configfile string       The name of a JSON file containing the caching definitions
   -h, --help                    Display usage
-  -w, --workers             Number of workers (default 10)
+  -w, --workers number          Number of workers (default 10)
   -o, --countonly               Whether to only count tiles or not -true or false (default false)
-  -r, --reportinterval      The reporting interval for progress (integer)
+  -r, --reportinterval number   The reporting interval for progress (integer)
  ```